Lewis Eugene Gilbert: William and Flossie Brewer

 On August 30, 1994, 86-year-old William Forest Brewer (November 10, 1907 – August 30, 1994) and his 76-year-old wife Flossie Mae Brewer (July 31, 1918 – August 30, 1994) became the second and third victims of the crime spree.

-Both Elliot and Gilbert drove the stolen car of Loader to Callaway County, Missouri, where the car got stuck.
-They managed to reach a nearby farm in Callaway County, Missouri, where they approached the Brewers, who owned the farm.
-Both Elliot and Gilbert managed to gain entry after asking the couple if they could use a telephone.
+Elliott and Gilbert drove the stolen car of Loader to Callaway County, Missouri, where the car got stuck.
+They managed to reach a nearby farm in Callaway County, where they approached the Brewers, who owned the farm.
+Both Elliott and Gilbert managed to gain entry after asking the couple if they could use a telephone.
 The Brewers invited the men inside their house, and after having a short conversation with the Brewers, the men restrained the couple and used telephone cord to bind their hands.

 Afterwards, the two men brought the couple down to the basement, where both William and Flossie Brewer were each shot in the head thrice, before the killers stole some valuables and left the farm in the Brewers' car.
 The couple's bodies were eventually discovered by relatives.

 Roxanne Ruddell

-On September 3, 1994, 37-year-old security guard Roxanne "Roxy" Lynn Ruddell (October 11, 1956 – September 3, 1994) became the fourth and final person to be murdered by both Gilbert and Elliot.

-After arriving in Oklahoma, both Gilbert and Elliot drove the Brewers' car to the Lake Stanley Draper.
+On September 3, 1994, 37-year-old security guard Roxanne "Roxy" Lynn Ruddell (October 11, 1956 – September 3, 1994) became the fourth and final person to be murdered by Gilbert and Elliott.
+After arriving in Oklahoma, both Gilbert and Elliott drove the Brewers' car to the Lake Stanley Draper.
 The men witnessed Ruddell fishing alone at the area after she got off work.
 Formulating a plan to rob Ruddell, the duo approached her and threatened her with a gun.
 Ruddell begged for mercy and told the men that they could take her truck, but instead, the pair tied Ruddell's hands and made her walk a short distance to sit under a tree, and shot her four times in the head.
 They also stole her pickup truck and $2 or $3 in cash before fleeing the scene.

 Arrest and charges

-After the murders, both Lewis Gilbert and Eric Elliot fled to New Mexico.
+After the murders, both Lewis Gilbert and Eric Elliott fled to New Mexico.
 A manhunt was conducted to arrest both the killers, after the police were able to find the evidence and missing vehicles of the victims, mainly Loader's car at the farm of the Brewers, and the Brewers' car at the site of Ruddell's murder near Lake Stanley Draper.

-Gilbert and Elliot were arrested at New Mexico approximately three days after murdering Ruddell.
+Gilbert and Elliott were arrested at New Mexico approximately three days after murdering Ruddell.
 After the duo's arrests, the Oklahoma state authorities announced that they would seek the death penalty against both Gilbert and Elliot, who faced multiple charges in relation to the murders they committed in Oklahoma, Missouri and Ohio.

 Oklahoma Governor David Walters sent a request to the Governor of New Mexico to extradite the suspects back to Oklahoma to face trial for the murder of Ruddell.
 The pair were eventually extradited from New Mexico to Oklahoma in December 1994.